Neyland: Governance

 There are two tiers of local government covering Neyland, at community (town) and county level: Neyland Town Council and Pembrokeshire County Council.
 The town council is based at the Community Hub on John Street, which opened in 2020.

 Until 1900, Neyland was part of the parish of Llanstadwell.
 When parish and district councils were established in 1894, the parish of Llanstadwell was included in the Pembroke Rural District.
 On 1 October 1900 a parish of Neyland was created from part of Llanstadwell, and the new parish was declared to be an urban district, making it independent from the Pembroke Rural District Council.
 Neyland Urband District Council held its first meeting on 15 October 1900 at the town's board school, when Anthony James, a Liberal, was appointed the first chairman of the council.
 The urban district council later acquired premises at 60–62 High Street in the mid 1960s, which then served as a town hall until 2018.

 Neyland Urban District was abolished under the Local Government Act 1972, with the area becoming part of Preseli Pembrokeshire in 1974.
 Preseli Pembrokeshire in turn was abolished in 1996 to become part of a re-established Pembrokeshire.

 Sport and leisure

 Sporting groups include Neyland Cricket Club (a founder member of the Pembroke County Cricket Club) established in 1889, Neyland RFC (a rugby union club established in 1885) and Neyland AFC.

 The town has a yacht club and a marina.

 The Pembrokeshire Coast National Park is nearby.

 Public services

 Potable water is supplied to the town by Dŵr Cymru Welsh Water (DCWW).

 There were gas works alongside the railway.
-In 1909 it was the site of an explosion which burnt to death a mother and her three-year-old daughter who was taken there to inhale the fumes for the benefit her health.
+In 1909 it was the site of an explosion which burnt to death a mother and her three-year-old daughter who was taken there to inhale the fumes for the benefit of her health.